Chelation: In nature

-In geology

 In earth science, chemical weathering is attributed to organic chelating agents (e.g., peptides and sugars) that extract metal ions from minerals and rocks.
 Most metal complexes in the environment and in nature are bound in some form of chelate ring (e.g., with a humic acid or a protein).
 Thus, metal chelates are relevant to the mobilization of metals in the soil, the uptake and the accumulation of metals into plants and microorganisms.
 Selective chelation of heavy metals is relevant to bioremediation (e.g., removal of 137Cs from radioactive waste).

-Medical applications

-Nutritional supplements

-In the 1960s, scientists developed the concept of chelating a metal ion prior to feeding the element to the animal.
-They believed that this would create a neutral compound, protecting the mineral from being complexed with insoluble salts within the stomach, which would render the metal unavailable for absorption.
-Amino acids, being effective metal binders, were chosen as the prospective ligands, and research was conducted on the metal–amino acid combinations.
-The research supported that the metal–amino acid chelates were able to enhance mineral absorption.
+Applications

+Animal feed additives

-During this period, synthetic chelates such as ethylenediaminetetraacetic acid (EDTA) were being developed.
-These applied the same concept of chelation and did create chelated compounds; but these synthetics were too stable and not nutritionally viable.
+Synthetic chelates such as ethylenediaminetetraacetic acid (EDTA) proved too stable and not nutritionally viable.
 If the mineral was taken from the EDTA ligand, the ligand could not be used by the body and would be expelled.
-During the expulsion process the EDTA ligand randomly chelated and stripped another mineral from the body.
+During the expulsion process, the EDTA ligand randomly chelated and stripped other minerals from the body.
 According to the Association of American Feed Control Officials (AAFCO), a metal–amino acid chelate is defined as the product resulting from the reaction of metal ions from a soluble metal salt with amino acids, with a mole ratio in the range of 1–3 (preferably 2) moles of amino acids for one mole of metal.
 The average weight of the hydrolyzed amino acids must be approximately 150 and the resulting molecular weight of the chelate must not exceed 800 Da.
 Since the early development of these compounds, much more research has been conducted, and has been applied to human nutrition products in a similar manner to the animal nutrition experiments that pioneered the technology.
 Ferrous bis-glycinate is an example of one of these compounds that has been developed for human nutrition.

-Dental and oral application
+Dental use

 Dentin adhesives were first designed and produced in the 1950s based on a co-monomer chelate with calcium on the surface of the tooth and generated very weak water-resistant chemical bonding (2–3 MPa).